 Map of Caribbean basin illustrating the members of the CFATF.

 The CFATF is being directed by its Council of Ministers and involves one ambassador from each member state.
-Elected in 2018-2019, the chairmen of the CFATF are Dale Marshall, Attorney General and Minister of Legal Affairs for Barbados.
 The organization is managed by different departments that administer both technical and official duties: the CFATF Steering Group, an advisory commission, and the Secretariat.
-With the pursuit of various strategies and implementations for measures against money laundering all across the Caribbean, the CFTAF assembles meetings at least twice a year.
+CFATF, which holds meetings at least twice a year, pursues various strategies and practices for anti-money laundering measures throughout the Caribbean.

 Although The CFATF does not possess AML/CFT standards itself, it pursues the standards listed by FATF in its path for monitoring, supervision, and enforcement.
 The approach of the CFATF to prevent financial terrorist acts comprise of four phases: